ReflectsLight/quran-json/README.md

 # The Qur'an

-This repository contains the holy book, The Qur'an, in both English and its original Arabic, and described in the JSON format.
+This repository contains the holy book, The Qur'an, in both English and its original Arabic - described in the JSON format.
-The repository hopes to help those working with The Qur'an in the context of developing software, or websites.
+It is hoped that through this repository - those working with The Qur'an in the context of software, or websites - will find a resource that's helpful to their work.

 ## Layout